WestDRI/wgpages/content/chapel-gpu.md

 ## Useful built-in variables

+From inside your Chapel code, you can access the following predefined variables:

 - `Locales` is the list of locales (nodes) that your code can run on (invoked in code execution)
 - `numLocales` is the number of these locales
 - `here` is the current locale (node), and by extension current CPU